 These days, there are far more contractors fighting for the same work, and average rates are not far off what they were a decade ago.
 New contractors should think carefully when offered the chance to extend their first contracts, as the old phrase ‘the grass is always greener’ is not necessarily true.

 You may have heard that some employees are not so keen on contractors – mainly because you may be earning twice as much as they do.
 Others may dream about becoming contractors themselves but have been unable to take the leap.

 In some cases, departments have cut down on permanent hires, and replaced them with contractors, to lower the official headcount.

-Overall, I’ve found the banter between contractors and most permits to be good-natured on the whole and provided you keep your contract rate to yourself, and don’t show off, you can only be judged on your performance.
+Typically speaking, the banter between contractors and most permanent staff is good-natured on the whole.
+Provided you keep your contract rate to yourself, and don’t show off, you can only be judged on your performance.

-Perhaps the best advice I could give about life as a first-time contractor is to treat your first contract as a valuable learning opportunity.
+Perhaps the best advice to receive about life as a first-time contractor is to treat your first contract as a valuable learning opportunity.
 As well as the practical ‘on the job’ experience you will gain on your first contract, you can learn a great deal from veteran contractors, who have seen it all before, and can typically provide some amusing anecdotes as well as practical advice on living as an IT contractor.

 If you need any further help or advice, try these popular links.